AntonioGarciaDiaz/Self-constructing_DenseNet/README.rst

 **Example runs:**

-``python run_dense_net.py --train --test -m 'DenseNet-BC' --dataset=C10 --self-construct -at 10 -pp 200``
+``python run_dense_net.py --train --test -m 'DenseNet' --dataset=C10 --self-construct -at 10 -pp 200``

+Here the program uses the self-constructing algorithm (most recent variant) to build a DenseNet trained on the Cifar10 dataset.
+The resulting self-constructed network is then tested.
+The ``ascension_threshold`` is set to 10, and the ``patience_parameter`` is set to 200.

+``python run_dense_net.py --train --test -m 'DenseNet-BC' --dataset=C10+ --self-construct -var 1 -at 20 -pp 100``

-Here the program uses the algorithm to self-construct a DenseNet-BC trained on the Cifar10 dataset, and then tests it.
+Here the program uses the self-constructing algorithm (variant #1) to build a DenseNet-BC trained on the Cifar10 dataset, with data augmentation.
+The resulting self-constructed network is then tested.
 The ``ascension_threshold`` is set to 10, and the ``patience_parameter`` is set to 200.

 ``python run_dense_net.py --train --test -m 'DenseNet' --dataset=SVHN --no-self-construct -lnl '12,12,12'``